qidydl/wadny/README.md

 This is the source for the redesigned wadny.com.
-The canonical repository and build pipeline is hosted on Azure DevOps.
+It is not expected to receive public contributions.